Install Armory Enterprise for Spinnaker Using the Armory Operator

 Remove Operator ownership from Armory resources

-Run the following script to remove ownership of Armory resources, where NAMESPACE
+Run the following script to remove ownership of Armory resources, where NAMESPACE is the namespace where Armory is installed:

 NAMESPACE=